The Pensions Stranglehold: Financial Advisors' Daily Digest

 McQuillan says state and local pension systems are currently $4.7 trillion short of the money they need just to fund current promises to government workers.
 Worse, the funding gap is increasing such that even with wildly unrealistic annual returns of 19%, their deficits would still increase by 15%, according to a Moody's analysis he cited.

 Indeed, the assumption of high annual returns (usually in the 7.5% or 8% range) has been one of the key methods that enabled politicians to underfund government pensions.
 In a state like California, with pension debt reaching up to $750 billion, government worker unions would routinely put all their financial and political muscle to work on behalf of politicians who would return the favor by lavishing ever more generous pension benefits.
 The system has been great for politicians and government employees, whose benefits have exceeded those found in the private sector.
-But the beleaguered taxpayers who have pay for all this largesse get the additional insult of seeing public services decline as increasingly sizable wedges of the government pie go to pay the folks who no longer work there.
-Here’s how Financial Sense describes this unsavory process in California:
+But the beleaguered taxpayers who have to pay for all this largesse get the additional insult of seeing public services decline as increasingly sizable wedges of the government pie go to pay the folks who no longer work there.
+Here's how Financial Sense describes this unsavory process in California:

 McQuillan offers a number of suggestions, primarily that all government employees be transitioned to the same 401(k) plans that most private sector workers suffice with, as they are not subject to the same politicking that created the mess involving defined benefit plans, in which promises are made but not paid (by those making them).